John Brayford

-John Robert Brayford (born 29 December 1987) is an English former professional footballer who played as a defender.
-He is First Team Coach at Burton Albion.
+John Robert Brayford (born 29 December 1987) is an English professional football coach and former player who played as a defender.
+He is first-team coach of EFL League One club Burton Albion.

-Born in Stoke-on-Trent, Staffordshire, he began his career at Burton Albion, which was then a non-League club, before moves to Crewe Alexandra and Derby County preceded his time at Cardiff City.
-He also spent time on loan at Sheffield United prior to joining permanently, and returned to Burton on a permanent basis in 2017.
-He has made seven appearances for the England C team.
+Born in Stoke-on-Trent, Staffordshire, he began his playing career at Burton, which was then a non-League club, before moves to Crewe Alexandra and Derby County preceded his time at Cardiff City.
+He also spent time on loan at Sheffield United prior to joining permanently, and returned to Burton Albion on a permanent basis in 2017.

+Brayford made seven appearances for the England C team.

 Career

 Early career

 As a youth player, Brayford had played for Manchester City but was released by the club at a young age.
 He instead joined non-League side Burton Albion, becoming the first graduate of the club's revamped youth academy.
 He made almost 80 league appearances, before signing for League One side Crewe Alexandra on a three-year contract for an undisclosed fee on 1 September 2008.
 Burton later revealed that the fee was an initial up-front payment of £80,000, which would be raised to £130,000 if he were to progress into the first team.
 He made his debut for the club in a 3–0 defeat to Scunthorpe United on 11 October.
 Although Brayford's first season with Crewe ended in relegation for the club, it was a successful season on a personal level, as he won the Fans' Player of the Season, and attracted the interest of several bigger clubs.

 In the summer of 2009, Crewe confirmed Brayford's former manager Nigel Clough was interested in taking Brayford to Derby County, and that they were prepared to sell him to a club that matched Crewe's valuation of the player.
 No deal materialised however and Brayford remained with Crewe for the full 2009–10 season, missing just one game and being named captain.
 Starting the season at right back, he finished it at centre half and earned a place in the PFA League Two Team of the Season as well as retaining the club's Player of the Season award.

 With this form, Derby's long standing interest seemed to have reached its conclusion with reports that the Crewe had agreed a deal for £400,000 plus add-ons, though this was denied by Crewe boss Dario Gradi.
 Brayford was again linked with Derby as part of a joint £1m move to the Rams with teammate James Bailey, with Crewe confirming that an offer for the pair, of around £1m, rising to £1.3m with add-ons and a percentage sell on clause, had been accepted.